libreworks/shady-island/docs/automation.md

 - Elastic Container Service (ECS)
   - `ContainerImagePipeline` – Deploy new ECR images to ECS using CodePipline
+- Lambda
+  - `FunctionCodeUpdater` – Calls `lambda:UpdateFunctionCode` when a new code version is uploaded to an S3 bucket

 ## Elastic Container Service (ECS)